 Clearing this segment gives Aqua the Thunderbolt command style, which makes Aqua the only character to have a second Command Style by the time she fights her first boss!
 Not that it’s going to be particularly helpful, especially since this is going to be a speedy boss and Thunderbolt’s Finish attack is set in place, but I suppose that’s something!
 Terra, as you may recall, got an extra D-Link before his boss fight, which was a uniquely-timed reward for him as well.
 Ven got nothing at all!
-Wow, first they don’t give you a leg-up in the Mirage Arena with a personalized low-level challenge, next they don’t give you a thirteenth Keyblade, and now this!
+Wow, first they don’t give Ven a leg-up in the Mirage Arena with a personalized low-level challenge, next they don’t give Ven a full set of Keyblades, and now this!
 Poor little Ven!